Strabox/caravela/README.md

 This work is being developed in the context of my Masters Degree Thesis in Computer Science and Engineering @ Instituto Superior Técnico - Lisbon.

+The main goal of the work was to test resource constrained scheduling requests evaluating its performance compared with centralized versions.

 ## Getting Started

 This project is a standalone middleware to orchestrate Docker containers but it is highly inspired in the